pablodecm/phd_thesis/src/101_chapter_1.md

- the SM completely disregards the effect of gravity in fundamental interactions, because no consistent quantum descriptions for gravity matching the experimental predictions of the well-established theory of general relativity [cite] have been developed to date.
-While several theoretical efforts are ongoing, such as loop quantum gravity [cite] or string theory [cite], the coupling for gravitational interactions at the current experimental high-energy reach is expected to be more than 30 times weaker than for weak interaction, and hence can be safely ignored when computing theoretical
+ the SM completely disregards the effect of gravity in fundamental interactions, because no consistent quantum descriptions for gravity matching the experimental predictions of the well-established theory of general relativity [@misner2017gravitation] have been developed to date.
+While several theoretical efforts are ongoing, such as loop quantum gravity [@rovelli2008loop] or string theory [@Polchinski:363850], the coupling for gravitational interactions at the current experimental high-energy reach is expected to be more than 30 times weaker than for weak interaction, and hence can be safely ignored when computing theoretical